 The Problem Solving Team meets occasionally to help the classroom teachers with student concerns.
 The team, along with the classroom teacher collects data, develops interventions, and monitor progress in order to meet the needs of children at Leslie Bell.
-The Leslie Bell Problem Solving Team is made up of the Building Administrator, Classroom teacher, Counselor, Title 1 teachers, and Special Education teacher.
-Parents are encouraged to be an active part of the Problem Solving Team.
+The Leslie Bell Problem Solving Team is made up of the Building Administrator, Classroom teacher, Counselor, Title 1 teachers, and Curriculum Coordinator/Instructional Coach Parents are encouraged to be an active part of the Problem Solving Team.